bitcoinhodler/glacier/docs/_docs/withdrawal/transaction-construction.md

   a.
 On the Q2 computer, repeat step 2 above.
     i.
 Note: it is important to enter the private keys in the same order on each of the quarantined computers.

   b.
 Verify that the “Transaction fingerprint” output by GlacierScript is identical on both computers.
+It is possible for malware to exfiltrate bits of the private key in the transaction signature by choosing the nonce in a particular way.
+  Bitcoin Core generates the nonce deterministically, as a function of a hash of the transaction, so we can detect the presence of any environment-specific malware by comparing the transaction generated in each quarantined environment.
   c.
 If there are any discrepancies, do not proceed.
 Restart the Withdrawal Protocol and seek assistance if discrepancies persist.
 4. Visually hide all critically sensitive data.

 We’ll be using a smartphone with a live Internet connection to read QR codes from the quarantined computer screens.
 Any malware (or a malicious QR reader app) could steal sensitive data if it is not visually hidden.

 This step is important.
 Failing to execute it properly creates a substantial security risk.

   a.
 Put your Cold Storage Information Packets out of sight -- this prevents a smartphone camera from accidentally seeing them.
   b.
 Delete all text from the Quarantined Scratchpad on the Q1 and Q2 computers.
   c.
 On the Q1 computer:
     i.
-Copy-paste the raw signed transaction from the terminal window to the Quarantined Scratchpad. ii.
+Copy-paste the raw signed transaction from the terminal window to the Quarantined Scratchpad.
+    ii.
 Enable line wrapping so the entire raw signed transaction can be seen.
       1. With the Quarantined Scratchpad window active, go to the menu bar at the top of the screen.
       2. Select Edit.